Aidar5/nattoeng/docs/source/book/14_regex/2c_spec_sym.rst

     In [20]: re.search('[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+', line).group()
     Out[20]: 'aa12.35fe.a5d3'

-The expression ``[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+`` describes three groups of symbols separated by a point.
+The expression ``[a-f0-9]+\.[a-f0-9]+\.[a-f0-9]+`` describes three groups of symbols separated by a dot.
 The characters in each group can be letters a-f or digits 0-9.
 This expression describes MAC address.

 Another feature of the square brackets is that the special symbols within the square brackets lose their special meaning and are simply a symbol.
-For example, a point inside the square brackets will denote a point, not any symbol.
+For example, a dot inside the square brackets will denote a dot, not any symbol.

 The expression ``[a-f0-9]+[./][a-f0-9]+`` describes three groups of symbols:

-1. letters a-f or digits 0 to 9
+1. letters a-f or digits 0-9
-2. point or slash
+2. dot or slash
-3. letters a-f or digits 0 to 9
+3. letters a-f or digits 0-9

 For *line* string the match will be a such substring: